 Certain of our sales generated by CompX's non-U.S. operations are denominated in U.S. dollars.
 CompX periodically uses currency forward contracts to manage a portion of currency exchange rate market risk associated with receivables, or similar exchange rate risk associated with future sales, denominated in a currency other than the holder's functional currency.
 CompX has not entered into these contracts for trading or speculative purposes in the past, nor does it anticipate entering into such contracts for trading or speculative purposes in the future.
 Most of the currency forward contracts meet the criteria for hedge accounting under GAAP and are designated as cash flow hedges.
 For these currency forward contracts, gains and losses representing the effective portion of our hedges are deferred as a component of accumulated other comprehensive income, and are subsequently recognized in earnings at the time the hedged item affects earnings.
 Occasionally CompX enters into currency forward contracts which do not meet the criteria for hedge accounting.
 For these contracts, we mark-to-market the estimated fair value of the contracts at each balance sheet date based on quoted market prices for the forward contracts, with any resulting gain or loss recognized in income as part of net currency transactions.
 The quoted market prices for the forward contracts are a Level 1 input.
 We had no currency forward contracts outstanding at December 31, 2010.

-At June 30, 2011, CompX held a series of contracts to exchange an aggregate of U.S. \$3.3 million for an equivalent value of Canadian dollars at an exchange rate of Cdn. \$.99 per U.S. dollar.
-These contracts qualified for hedge accounting and mature through September 2011.
-The exchange rate was \$.98 per U.S. dollar at June 30, 2011.
-The estimated fair value of the contracts was not material at June 30, 2011.
+At September 30, 2011, CompX held a series of contracts to exchange an aggregate of U.S. \$22.4 million for an equivalent value of Canadian dollars at exchange rates ranging from Cdn. \$1.03 to Cdn. \$0.99 per U.S. dollar.
+These contracts qualified for hedge accounting and mature through December 2012.
+The exchange rate was \$1.03 per U.S. dollar at September 30, 2011.
+The estimated fair value of the contracts was a liability of approximately \$.7 million.

-Note 14 - Earnings per share:
+Note 14-Earnings per share: